 In the meantime Frank had married Emily Agnes Sales.
 They married in the first quarter of 1936 in the Uckfield district.
 Emily had been born in late 1913 in the East Grinstead area.
 In 1939 Emily was recorded living on her own at 5 Sun Street.
 By February 1941 she was living at 5 York Street.
 A bombing raid in 1943 and subsequent rebuilding has changed this area completely.

-Frank joined 210 Field Company of the Royal Engineers and was numbered 775542.
-It is not known when he enlisted, but it was before September 1939.
+Frank joined 210 Field Company of the Royal Engineers on 01/02/1939 as a sapper and was numbered 775542.
 210 Company was known as the Sussex Field Company, recruited locally and fundamentally a Territorial company expanded in the push to double the Territorial Forces.
 They recruited in Harrow, Queen’s Hall Seaford, Lewes and Newhaven.

 Following the Munich crisis they were mobilised from Lewes, moving to Beaminster in September 1939 for training.
 Frank was probably promoted to Corporal around this time.

 On 08/04/1940 210 Company left the UK, arriving in Cherbourg, from where they advanced towards Belgium.
 Their primary role was to prepare bridges for demolition, aimed at halting the German advance.
 Fighting was fierce; the Germans broke through the lines and 210 Company were ordered to retreat.

 Frank was eventually reported missing on a casualty list, but his death was not officially reported until August.
 His death is recorded as ‘killed in action’ on 13/05/1940.
 However his probate says that he was killed on active service sometime between March and July 1940.

 The Crawley and District Observer for 20/07/1940 says that his mother-in-law, then living at Coleman’s Hatch, had received news of his death.
 Clearly events just prior to the evacuation of Dunkirk were confused.